 9 Leadership Lessons from Mom

-This is a post about my mom who passed away suddenly last week.
+This is a post about my mom who passed away suddenly in 2020.
 Though I have lost many relatives and friends in my life, I have never experienced the grief of losing a parent.
 Mom was an amazing person, beyond special, and she touched everyone she met.
 And, though I wrote this years ago for Mother’s Day, I am reposting it in her honor.

 In my very first blog post, I shared the unique way I grew up.
 Instead of filling our home with things, my parents filled it with people.